It’s not hyperbole to say that finding the perfect coffee maker is key to the…

-If you like the convenience of the Keurig-type machines, the Specialty Coffee Maker offers a one-touch, one-cup option.
-The advantage of the Ninja coffee maker is that you don’t need to waste money or precious resources on the disposable K-cups.
+If you like the convenience of the Keurig-type machines, the Ninja Specialty Coffee Maker offers a one-touch, one-cup option.
+The advantage of the Ninja Specialty Coffee Maker is that you don’t need to waste money or precious resources on disposable K-cups.
 Simply put the coffee grounds of your choice in the permanent filter and select your coffee cup size and brew type.

 This coffee maker can also make drinks very akin to the espresso drinks you find at cafes.
 With the Specialty Brew option, you get four ounces of concentrated coffee comparable to espresso.
 It won’t taste exactly like espresso because it is not brewed under pressure.

-The machine includes a milk frother.
+The Ninja Specialty Coffee Maker includes a milk frother.
 This allows you to whip hot or cold milk.
 The concentrated coffee stands up to milk and flavors.
 The resulting beverage tastes like a latte, cappuccino, or other espresso drink.